Broken Ladders. A brilliant and timely report

 Alongside anti-racism training, consider providing dedicated training to their managers around understanding intersectionality, allyship and sponsorship.

 Build and reinforce cultures of belonging.
-Consider holding events with senior WOC executives or senior POC leaders so that employees at their company can hear their journeys and feel inspired, as representation can have a huge positive impact on employees belonging to minorities.
+Consider holding events with senior WOC executives or senior POC leaders so that employees at their company can hear their journeys and feel inspired.
+Representation can have a huge positive impact on employees from underrepresented groups’ sense of belonging.

-These are just some ideas.
-Check out Women of Colour Global Network (WOCGN) for some more great tools and tips.”
+Check out Women of Colour Global Network (WOCGN) for some more great tools and tips.